tyih985/food_tracker/README.md

 - As a user, I want to be able to log a new dish, including its price, enjoyment level, the restaurant it came from, and if it was a favourite, into a list of dishes I’ve eaten.
 - As a user, I want to be able to view a list of all the dishes I’ve logged in the past.
-- As a user, I want to be able to filter my list of meal logs based on the type of cuisine, dishes from the same restaurant, the price of the dish, etc.
+- As a user, I want to be able to filter my list of meal logs based on it's name, dishes from the same restaurant, the price of the dish, etc.
 - As a user, I want to be able to edit my list of meal logs by changing information about past meal logs, or removing past meal logs from my list of meal logs